Have you ever found your test questions on the internet?

 One way to ensure that your online test questions are not being copied and used by students is to implement remote proctoring technology that searches the internet for your leaked online test questions and content and then automatically removes it for you.

 With Honorlock’s Search & Destroy feature, as soon as you enable Honorlock for your online exam through your LMS, an internet search is automatically conducted.
-If any of your test questions are found, Honorlock will request the questions removed from unauthorized sites on your behalf.
+If it finds any of your test questions online, Honorlock will request the questions removed from unauthorized sites on your behalf.
 This way, instructors have confidence that they won’t have to create new test questions each semester, and institutions can further protect their programs’ academic integrity.

 Cell Phone Detection

 You should also look for online proctoring services that deter students from using cell phones and other devices.
 The proctoring software should detect when these mobile devices are accessing test bank content during an online exam, and then capture a screen recording of the websites visited to provide evidence in the event of a violation.
-This remote proctoring function deters students from using their cell phones and protects the academic integrity of your online exams.
+This remote proctoring function deters students from using their cell phones to put test answers online and protects the academic integrity of your online exams.

 Honorlock Remote Proctoring Can Help Remove Your Test Questions From the Internet and Much More

-Remote proctoring can do much more than deter mobile phones and remove test questions from the internet.
+Remote proctoring can do much more than deter mobile phones and remove test questions online.
 You can learn more about the exclusive features of Honorlock remote proctoring and how it can help you change the way you and your students approach online exams.